smaurice101/readthedocs/docs/source/tml.rst

 Kafka-based processing engine, allowing for programmatic control over the entire analytics lifecycle.

-TSS can also ingest data from these systems:
+TSS can also ingest data from these systems: (`See here for more details <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-3b-produce-data-using-restapi-tml-read-restapi-step-3-kafka-producetotopic-dag>`_)

  * kafka